 Filosofia: Uma Naturalista e Minimalista

 We here at The Source believe in and support the philosophic ideals of the natural wine movement.
 In fact, nearly 90% of our growers work in organic, biodynamic or natural ways; the others who are not are at least enlightened and craft wines no less compelling than the others.
 However, many winegrowers—especially newer ones—don’t come to the trade with a well-versed scientific understanding or enough experience to carefully navigate what the majority in the industry consider flaws or faults in wines; it’s often more like throwing spaghetti at the wall, or more to the point, at the unsuspecting consumer just looking for a bottle of wine to share during a good meal.
 Since I began my journey into wine in 1995, I’ve also witnessed many wine quality offenses in other inspired wine movements that came before the popularization of the term, “natural wine.”
-Some of those who committed early on to the organic and/or biodynamic movement are responsible for some of the worst wines I’ve tasted in my life, while they also made a significant proportion of the most compelling I’ve ever had.
+Some of those who committed early on to the organic and/or biodynamic movement are responsible for some of the worst wines I’ve tasted in my life, while they also made some of the most compelling I’ve ever had.
 Today, it’s different.
 Producers and consumers continue to learn and have higher expectations, and the excuses for negligence and blunders are now mostly unacceptable (with the exception of the followers of a few cultish holdouts).
 Aline aligns with the natural wine movement, but, like us, she posits that wine is a craft left to nature’s desires more than an art, and faulty or bad wine is avoidable and shouldn’t get a pass simply because of its ideological pretense.
 If only there were more naturistas like Aline, equally committed to science as they are to ideology!

 Aline’s approach to the cellar is minimalistic.
 She’s an active observer, taster and tester, but imposes little if any intervention until bottling.
 The positive consequences of collecting perfectly healthy fruit, proper cellar hygiene and making sure fermentations are clean and efficient is obvious.
 If those elements are done well, there is little else to do except judicious and precise adjustments until bottling time.
 Because she just began her new métier in 2018, she sees the need for experimentation and observation to better understand the behavior of the grapes she’s working with, while also letting the wine capture the essence of what she’s farmed with as few unforced errors as possible along the way.